express-rate-limit/express-rate-limit/README.md

 Basic rate-limiting middleware for Express.
 Use to limit repeated requests to public endpoints such as account creation and password reset.

 Note: this module does not share state with other processes/servers.
-If you need a more robust solution, I recommend checking out the excellent [strict-rate-limiter](https://www.npmjs.com/package/strict-rate-limiter)
+If you need a more robust solution, I recommend checking out [strict-rate-limiter](https://www.npmjs.com/package/strict-rate-limiter) or [express-brute](https://www.npmjs.com/package/express-brute), both are excelent pieces of software.

 ## Install